 If your symptoms still bother you, ask your doctor if immunotherapy might help you.
 For this treatment, you get allergy shots or use pills that have a small amount of certain allergens in them.
 Your body "gets used to" the allergen, so you react less to it over time.
 This kind of treatment may help prevent or reduce some allergy symptoms.

 ByHealthwise StaffPrimary Medical ReviewerE.
-Gregory Thompson, MD - Internal MedicineBrian D. O'Brien, MD - Internal MedicineAdam Husney, MD - Family MedicineMartin J. Gabica, MD - Family MedicineSpecialist Medical ReviewerRohit K Katial, MD - Allergy and Immunology
+Gregory Thompson, MD - Internal MedicineBrian O'Brien, MD, FRCPC - Internal MedicineAdam Husney, MD - Family MedicineMartin J. Gabica, MD - Family MedicineKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerRohit K. Katial, MD - Allergy and Immunology

 E. Gregory Thompson, MD - Internal Medicine

-& Brian D. O'Brien, MD - Internal Medicine & Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Rohit K Katial, MD - Allergy and Immunology
+& Brian O'Brien, MD, FRCPC - Internal Medicine & Adam Husney, MD - Family Medicine & Martin J. Gabica, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Rohit K. Katial, MD - Allergy and Immunology

 To learn more about Healthwise, visit Healthwise.org.